quantifiedcode/python-anti-patterns/docs/performance/using_key_in_list_to_check_if_key_is_contained_in_a_list.rst

 Description
 -----------

 Using ``key in list`` to iterate through a list can potentially take ``n`` iterations to complete, where ``n`` is the number of items in the list.
-If possible, you should change the list to a set or dictionary instead, becase Python can search for items in a set or dictionary by attempting to directly accessing them without using any iterations, which is much more efficient.
+If possible, you should change the list to a set or dictionary instead, becase Python can search for items in a set or dictionary by attempting to directly accessing them without iterations, which is much more efficient.

 Examples
 ----------